Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 #### Navigating Controversies: The Resilient Achiever

 Swift’s resilience in the face of controversies is a further testament to her Achiever persona.
-Through public feuds, such as those with [Kanye West](/blog/famous-enneagram-types/Kanye) and [Kim Kardashian](/blog/famous-enneagram-types/Kim-Kardashian), she has remained focused on her career.
+Through public feuds, such as those with <a href="/blog/famous-enneagram-types/Kanye" >Kanye West</a> and <a href="/blog/famous-enneagram-types/Kim-Kardashian" >Kim Kardashian</a>, she has remained focused on her career.
 She has used these experiences as fodder for her songs, turning potential setbacks into victories.
 Her 2017 album, "Reputation," was a direct response to public criticism, demonstrating her adaptability and focus on controlling her narrative.

 #### Taylor’s Image and Charisma: The Magnetic Achiever